ESOF-423/FireBindex/docs/DeveloperDocumentation.md

 Our site started as a template that was created using [create-react-app](https://facebook.github.io/create-react-app/).
 From there, some things have stayed the same but many have been moved around and refactored to make things easier for us.
 We are using [npm](https://www.npmjs.com/) to manage dependencies and install new packages.
 User authentication proved to be non-trivial and we borrowed heavily from this [tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/) to get that aspect of our project working.

-When there is more than one pane (section) on a page, we found it useful to split them up into multiple files.
-This helps to keep things organized and cuts down on file length.
-For example, `PageEvent.js` is quite simple but when rendered is one of our most complex pages.
-This is because we have broken `CreateEvent.js` and `ViewEvent.js` out into their own files.
-This also allows us to easily re-use components such as `ViewMember.js`, making it trivial to include a list of all members anywhere on the site.

 ## Routing